tfherbert/buildovsnsh/README.md

 Build ovs/dpdk RPM with NSH patches
 ===================================

-These scripts build OVS with DPDK RPM and applies NSH patches.
+These scripts build OVS with DPDK RPM with NSH/VTEP/vxLAN patches.

 Components used to build these RPM.
 -------------------------------------------------------------